 Living in the deepest shade of the Amazon rainforest from sea level to almost 5,000 feet is the haetera piera butterfly, also called the amber phantom.
 Its wings are transparent with a reddish or amber tint.
 They’re most easily spotted at dusk when they feed on rotting fruits and decomposing mushrooms on the forest floor.
-Here are 6 delightful facts about butterflies, including that they’re almost as old as dinosaurs.

 Many birds are endemic to the Amazon rainforest too.
 The wire-tailed manakin is a blackbird with a bright yellow face and belly that looks like it’s wearing a red hood.
 Found only in the western Amazon Basin, it’s known for having one of the bird world’s most elaborate mating dances.
 Birdwatchers have a good chance of seeing the elusive bird with Traverse Journeys’ Rainforest Encounter Ecuador tour because manakins frequent a spot near their ecolodge.

 This large blue-green and yellow bird was thought to have become extinct in the 1980s, due to deforestation and poaching for the pet trade.
 But about 50 of the birds were found in Bolivia in 1992, according to the American Bird Conservancy.
 Blue-throated macaws like to nest in large trees, of which there are few remaining.
 So, the American Bird Conservancy and its Bolivian counterpart have been working to designate land to protect them and encourage them to use nest boxes.
 The macaws are adapting and it’s estimated that the population is now around 450.
 Blue-throated macaws aren’t the only endangered animals making a comeback.